SAS Technical Support and Policies

 |Solutions and products that no longer have General Availability status and that were developed on obsolete platforms.|

-SAS provides maintenance for the SAS System through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
+SAS provides maintenance for the SAS software through replacement executable modules, or hot fixes, that might be supplied individually or in containers.
 To stay informed about new hot fixes and to learn how to receive notifications when they are available, visit the Communities: SAS Hot Fix Announcements page.

 - Log on to their SAS profiles.